garrandall/popular-music-data/tracks/special-occasion-smokey-robinson-the-miracles.md

 It's a real special occasion
 Yeah, yeah
 Special occasion, oh, oh yeah
-Hmm hmm, yeah
+Hm hm, yeah

-Ooh, beautiful music begins to play
+Oh, beautiful music begins to play
 You are the sun
 That brightens up my day
 Why don't you stay